justindomke/pangolin/README.md

 * An integer-valued random variable
 * Any slice with constant indices

-Currently you can't index N-D arrays at all (although you can implicitly do this through vectorization)
+Currently you can't index N-D arrays at all when N>1 (although you can implicitly do this through vectorization).

 ## Vectorization

-The following operators are for efficient vectorization: They allow you to express random variables that ultimately compile to `for` loops in JAGS.
+Pangolin provides four operators for efficient vectorization: `IID`, `vmap`, `recurse`, and `scan`.
+(These are inspired by similar operators in Pyro/NumPyro/JAX) They allow you to express random variables that ultimately compile to `for` loops in JAGS.
 The principal reason to use them is for efficiency.

 ### IID